-As we move towards a hybrid online and offline teaching model, our children require a highly structured approach to maximize the benefits of digitization.
-Asynchronous learning methodologies allow our kids to prosper in an online environment, with strategically designed courses and activities that boost curiosity and desire to learn.
+Asynchronous learning methodologies allow our kids to prosper online with strategically designed courses and activities that boost curiosity and desire to learn.

 What is Asynchronous Learning?

-Asynchronous learning strategies empower students to learn at their own pace through online classes, worksheets, quizzes, and live sessions.
-It differs from synchronous learning because students aren’t made to attend online or offline classes at set times collectively.
-Students, as a result, learn more efficiently and can explore nuanced concepts without disrupting the flow of the class.
+Asynchronous learning strategies empower students to learn independently through online classes, worksheets, quizzes, and live sessions.
+It differs from synchronous learning because students aren’t allowed to attend online or offline classes at set times collectively.
+As a result, students learn more efficiently and can explore nuanced concepts without disrupting the class flow.

 Some of the prominent examples of asynchronous learning could include the following –